1. What is the MERGE statement used for in

 where you need to synchronize data across tables.

-12. What happens if the MERGE
+12. What happens if the MERGE statement results in no

 changes?